DigiBP/25DIGIBP4/README.md

 | Post                 |
 | Voiceflow             |Used to design and deploy the conversational interface|

+- **Fragmented and manual Communication**
+  Coordination between departments depends on manual notifications, leading to delays and errors.

 # Google Form
 Our Order to Ship process starts when an order is entered into the Google form (note: the process can not be started manually in Camunda Engine! – which is as expected).
 As soon as the order has been submitted via google form, the tasks appear in Camunda Engine and may then be completed.